 Troponin refers to three different proteins that help regulate the contractions of the heart and skeletal muscles.
-High troponin levels can indicate a problem with the heart.
+Normal troponin levels range from 0–0.04 nanograms per milliliter (ng/ml).

 The three proteins are troponin C, troponin I, and troponin T. Troponin C binds calcium and transports troponin I so muscles can contract.
 Troponin T binds troponin proteins to muscle fibers.

-The heart releases troponin into the blood following an injury, such as a heart attack.
+The heart releases troponin I and troponin T into the blood following an injury, such as a heart attack.
 High troponin levels usually mean a person has recently had a heart attack.
 The medical term for this attack is myocardial infarction.